 Recommended age: 8–10 years

-In 1963, Audrey Faye Hendricks was just nine-years-old.
-Confident, brave and bold, she joined the Civil Rights Movement and was arrested!
+was arrested!
 Cynthia Levinson brings this true tale of the youngest known child to be arrested at a civil rights protest in Birmingham, Alabama.
 Kids will cheer for Audrey, equality and the rights of all children.
 Illustrated by Vanessa Brantley Newton.
+Order your copy here.

 Recommended age: 5–10